Implement a product feature using GitHub Spec Kit

 • /speckit.checklist - Validate specification completeness.

-• /speckit.clarify - Refine specifications through Q&A.
+• /speckit.clarify - Refine specifications through question and answer process.

 • /speckit.constitution - Define project governing principles.